 After obtaining my first-class honours degree from the University of Stirling, I began as a PhD candidate in computer science; this is a studentship funded by the DAASE (Dynamic Adaptive Automated Software Engineering) Project.
-DAASE is a collaborative project and aims to improve the software development process through making software more adaptable.I have a great deal of passion and motivation for my subject.
-My current research involves analysing the search space structure of combinatorial fitness landscapes using techniques from the field of complex networks.In addition to this, I am currently a lab demonstrator for undergraduate and masters students.
-I'm proficient in Java, Python, and R, with intermediate skills in C++.
+I have a great deal of passion and motivation for my research.
+My current work involves analysing the search space structure of combinatorial optimisation problems.
+I'm proficient in Java, C, Python, and R, with intermediate skills in C++.
 My publications can be viewed in the 'outputs' tab.